History of far-right movements in France: Dreyfus affair and foundation of the Action française

-However, in the midst of the Dreyfus Affair, a new right emerged, and nationalism was appropriated by the far right who turned it into a form of ethnic nationalism, itself blended with anti-Semitism, xenophobia, anti-Protestantism and anti-Masonry.
+However, in the midst of the Dreyfus affair, a new right emerged, and nationalism was appropriated by the far right who turned it into a form of ethnic nationalism, itself blended with anti-Semitism, xenophobia, anti-Protestantism and anti-Masonry.
 Charles Maurras (1868–1952), founder of "integralism" (or "integral nationalism"), created the term "Anti-France" to stigmatize "internal foreigners", or the "four confederate states of Protestants, Jews, Freemasons and foreigners" (his actual word for the latter being the far less polite métèques).
 A few years later, Maurras would join the monarchist Action française, created by Maurice Pujo and Henri Vaugeois in 1898.
 Maurras, who was an agnostic, spearheaded a monarchist and Catholic revival.
 He pragmatically conceived of religion as an ideology useful to unify the nation.
 Most French Catholics were conservatives, a trait that continues today.
 On the other hand, most Protestants, Jews and atheists belonged to the left.
-Henceforth, the Republicans' conception was, to the contrary, that only state secularism could peacefully bind together diverse religious and philosophical tendencies, and avoid any return to the Wars of Religion.
-Furthermore, Catholic priests were seen as a major reactionary force by the Republicans, among whom anti-clericalism became common.
+Henceforth, the republicans' conception was, to the contrary, that only state secularism could peacefully bind together diverse religious and philosophical tendencies, and avoid any return to the Wars of Religion.
+Furthermore, Catholic priests were seen as a major reactionary force by the republicans, among whom anti-clericalism became common.
 The Ferry laws on public education had been a first step for the Republic in rooting out the clerics' influence: they would be completed by the 1905 law on the separation of Church and State.

 Action française, first founded as a review, was the matrix of a new type of counter-revolutionary right-wing, and continues to exist today.
-Action française was quite influential in the 1930s, in particular through its youth organization, the Camelots du Roi, founded in 1908, and which engaged in many street brawls, etc. The Camelots du Roi included such figures as Catholic writer Georges Bernanos and Jean de Barrau, member of the directing committee of the National Federation, and particular secretary of the duc d'Orléans (1869–1926), the son of the Orleanist count of Paris (1838–1894) and hence Orleanist heir to the throne of France.
+Action française was quite influential in the 1930s, in particular through its youth organization, the Camelots du Roi, founded in 1908, and which engaged in many street brawls.
+The Camelots du Roi included such figures as Catholic writer Georges Bernanos and Jean de Barrau, member of the directing committee of the National Federation, and particular secretary of the duc d'Orléans (1869–1926), the son of the Orléanist count of Paris (1838–1894) and hence Orléanist heir to the throne of France.
 Many members of the OAS terrorist group during the Algerian War (1954–62) were part of the monarchist movement.
 Jean Ousset, Maurras' personal secretary, created the Catholic fundamentalist organization Cité catholique, which would include OAS members and founded a branch in Argentina in the 1960s.